 As the first phase of restocking, zebra and impala were translocated to the park from Lake Mburu in 2013.
 The birding is great due to the variety of habitats.

-A variety of habitats can be explored in the park including rainforest, papyrus swamps, and savannah.
+A variety of habitats explored in the park including rainforest, papyrus swamps, and savannah.
 The park is on the edge of the Katonga river valley.

 The weather and climate of Katonga are comparable to that of Uganda in general.
 More info:

-Katonga can be visited at any time of the year, but the best time for wildlife viewing is in the Dry season (December-February and June-July).
+Katonga visited at any time of the year, but the best time for wildlife viewing is in the Dry season (December-February and June-July).

-Katonga is the closest park to Kampala as the crow flies, but it still a good six-hours’ drive away, and can be reached from the Fort Portal–Kampala road.
-It can easily be incorporated in a standard Uganda itinerary, but seldom is due to the lack of amenities and low wildlife densities.
+Katonga the closest park to Kampala as the crow flies, but it still a good six-hours’ drive away, and reached from the Fort Portal–Kampala road.
+Its easily incorporated in a standard Uganda itinerary, but seldom is due to the lack of amenities and low wildlife densities.

 Health & Safety Please read our vaccinations and malaria page for Uganda, and our general wildlife-viewing safety precautions page for more info: